bradeneliason/PumasDocs.jl/docs/src/model_components/dynamical_types.md

 The problem type that is given can use sentinel values for the initial condition, timespan, and parameters which will be overridden by Pumas during the simulation chain.

+## Defining New Analytical Problems

+One can define a new problem type via an analytical solution by doing the following:

+- Define a problem struct that is a subtype of `ExplicitModel`
+- Define a call overload on the struct that is `t,t0,C0,dose,p,rate`.
+This calculates the following: given a current concentration vector `C0` at time `t0` with a dose `dose` at `t0`, return the concentration at time `t` given a rate dose of `rate`.
+  A rate dose is interpreted as an affine (additive) term to the ODE, with a vector length matching the ODE.
+- Overload `varnames(Type{MyProblem})` with a vector of variable names
+- Overload `pk_init(::MyProblem)` with the initial condition vector.